Free trade agreements of Israel: Israel - Vietnam Free Trade Agreement

 Early discussion on free trade agreement took place in 2013 during a visit to Vietnam by Israeli delegation of Israeli agricultural technology companies with the Israel Export Institute.
 On 30 September 2014, the Economy minister of Israel Naftali Bennett signed a partnership agreement with the Science minister of Vietnam to develop future free trade agreement.
 At the end of the year on 2.
 December 2015 a Vietnamese delegation including the Vietnamese Deputy Prime Minister Hoàng Trung Hải visited Israel and meet with the Israeli prime minister Benjamin Netanyahu, which a statement on negotiations on free trade agreement was given.
 Negotiations took place from 2016.

 Israel and Vietnam signed the free trade agreement on 24.
 July 2023 and the agreement came into force on 17 November 2024.

 Free trade agreements not in force

 Signed free trade agreements

-All signed free trade agreements by Israel have entered into force.
+Israel has signed bilateral free trade agreements with the following countries and trade blocs:

+Costa Rica

+Memorandum of Understanding on negotiations for free trade agreement was signed on 29 March 2023 in Israel between the Minister of Foreign Trade of Costa Rica, Manuel Tovar and the Minister of Economy and Industry of Israel, Nir Barkat.
+The memorandum begins the start of negotiations for free trade agreement.
+On 8 December 2025, Costa Rica and Israel officially signed the free trade agreement.